Introduction

 The pros and cons of direct EDI integration, and

-How third-party EDI providers can offer expertise, technology, and support in implementing direct connections with trading partners.
+How a third-party EDI providers can offer expertise, technology, and support in implementing direct EDI connections with trading partners.

 We’ll also discuss use cases for direct EDI Integration and the benefits for various types of companies.